© Lisa F. Young/Shutterstock.com

 Gas station payment terminals have many of the characteristics card fraudsters love, Conroy says.

-"In a gas station, where you do have a whole bunch of pay-at-the-pump kinds of things and minimal supervision, it's pretty easy for a bad guy to put a skimming device on and put a little pinpoint camera there and compromise debit cards that way," Conroy says.
-Thieves often use small cameras to capture footage of debit card users entering their personal identification number, or PIN, so they can have free access to their money.
+"In a gas station where you do have a whole bunch of pay-at-the-pump kinds of things and minimal supervision, it's pretty easy for a bad guy to put a skimming device on and put a little pinpoint camera there and compromise debit cards that way," Conroy says.
+Thieves often use small cameras to capture footage of debit card users entering their PINs so they can have free access to their money.

 With the high potential for fraud in pay-at-the-pump debit transactions, it might make sense to use an alternative such as cash or credit cards the next time you fill up.